Coworking spaces are growing. Explore the benefits that are enticing startups and multi-national firms alike to move their teams into shared...

 Big companies reap several benefits when they choose to work with a flex workspace partner, especially one with a national or global footprint that matches their own employee base.

 - Reduced real estate holdings: Companies that have traditionally bought or built their own offices no longer have to hold real estate, and instead can focus their financial and business efforts on business tasks.

 - Flexibility: The business world can be incredibly volatile.
 When a company is adding employees, the coworking model allows them to quickly obtain workspace for these employees.
 Renting a few more desks is easy.
 On the other hand, if the company is experiencing a downturn, they can choose not to renew spaces to reduce their workforce and their financial liability.

-- Outside Forces: Depending how the company structures its partnership, its employees may be working alongside startups, freelancers and others.
-This type of diversity can offer opportunities to work collaboratively with others in a noncompetitive Innovation thrives when diverse ideas come together.
+- Outside Forces: Depending on how the company structures its partnership, its employees may be working alongside startups, freelancers, and others.
+This type of diversity can offer opportunities to work collaboratively with others in a non-competitive Innovation thrives when diverse ideas come together.

 - Location, location, location: As companies embrace remote work, their employees may simply be more far-flung.
 Having all employees together in one spot simply won’t be as important to achieving, at least not all the time.
 Recruiting may no longer require asking the best candidate to relocate.

 How will all this enterprise change affect coworking?
 In addition, how will all this coworking affect real estate?